firmafon/foghub/README.markdown

 Foghub is a small tool to associate git commits (on Github) with cases in Fogbugz and ask for codereviews.

-The code is under development.
+The code is under development if you have features requests then ping me at ns@firmafon.dk.

 Why do code reviews?
 ====================